Asianfleet/siyuan-plugin-aether/README_en_US.md

 ⚠️ **Note:** Due to personal time constraints, this is currently a **very early** version.
 ⚠️ **Note:** Personal configurations and conversation records will be cleared until the version stabilizes.
 Please save the conversation information elsewhere in a timely manner.

+## Recently updated functions

+- Picture and document input
+- Modification and regeneration of message content in session

 ## Getting Started

 <p align="center">